 What are the consequences of violating an Order of Protection?

-The issuance of an Order of Protection is a serious affair with powerful protections and lasting consequences, both for the victim and the Defendant.
-If you are a victim of domestic abuse, sexual assault, or stalking and believe an Order of Protection will help keep you and your family safe, or if a request for an Order of Protection was filed against you and you are in need of a strong defense, the family law attorneys Memphis, TN trusts at Wiseman Bray are available to provide the help you need.
+The issuance of a Tennessee Order of Protection is a serious affair with powerful protections and lasting consequences, both for the victim and the Defendant.
+If you are a victim of domestic abuse, sexual assault, or stalking and believe a Tennessee Order of Protection will help keep you and your family safe, or if a request for an Order of Protection was filed against you and you are in need of a strong defense, the family law attorneys Memphis, TN trusts at Wiseman Bray are available to provide the help you need.
 Call our office to set up an initial consultation with our attorneys to discuss your case and move forward with what needs to be done.